In This Article

 If you're going for the illusion of taller ceilings, Ashley Banbury, Senior Color Designer for HGTV HOME by Sherwin-Williams suggests going bold.

 "Select a dark, bold shade when you're trying to make a room feel taller."
 She explains.
 "By keeping the wall color neutral and accenting the ceiling with a deep shade, you will draw the eyes up making the room feel taller and larger while adding interest."

 Keeping Things Tonal Makes Your Room Look Expensive

-"Paint is inexpensive, but it can add a lot of bang for your buck, especially if you use it to elevate the style of a room," says South Carolina-based interior designer, Caroline Brackett.
+"Paint is inexpensive, but it can add a lot of bang for your buck, especially if you use it to elevate the style of a room," designer Caroline Brackett says.
 "I often like washing a room in one color—including the ceiling, trim, and walls—especially in a high-gloss or lacquer finish."

 Color Blocking Blurs Lines Between Walls And The Ceiling

 "Have fun with a color-blocking technique and bring the color partially down the walls," suggests Kim.
 "This will give an illusion that there are no ceiling lines or edges, making the design feel endless!"

 Think a design that runs from the center of your ceiling down the side of your main wall.
 Major impact for not a lot of work.

 Have fun with a color-blocking technique and bring the color partially down the walls.
 This will give an illusion that there are no ceiling lines or edges, making the design feel endless.

 It's important to always be mindful of the architecture of a room when deciding to paint your ceiling.